Hello Bizzy Bees!

 - Do chores together or make them breakfast in bed.
 Go out of your way to help alleviate their daily workload.

-Since Denis and I were on opposite sides of the country during our engagement, we actually read this book together over the phone.
+Since Denny and I were on opposite sides of the country during our engagement, we actually read this book together over the phone.
 He would read to me for a while and then I would read to him.
 Back and forth we went until we finished the book.
 It was all in an effort to learn more about each other and what things make us feel loved.

 At the time, we completed the quiz in the book, but today, you can complete The Love Language Quiz online to find out what your love language is.
 This will help you communicate what makes you feel loved and ask for what you need specifically.